Regency TR-1: Design

 The original TI prototype used eight transistors; when the company met with I.D.E.A. it used six.
-The Regency TR-1 circuitry was refined from the TI design, reducing the number of parts, including two more expensive transistors.
+The Regency TR-1 circuitry was refined from the TI design, reducing the number of parts and cutting the number of expensive transistors to just four.
 Although this severely reduced audio output volume, it let I.D.E.A. keep the price down to $49.95, ($510 in 2021), which was a significant amount of money for such a small, untried object.

 Aesthetics

 I.D.E.A. outsourced the TR-1 exterior design to the industrial design firm of Painter, Teague and Petertil.
 The design was created within six weeks by way of telephone and design sketches exchanged by mail.
 The design won an award from the Industrial Design Society of New York and was selected by the Museum of Modern Art for the American Art and Design Exhibition in Paris in 1955.

 The TR-1 was initially offered in black, bone white, mandarin red, and cloud gray, it was later uncommonly offered in olive green, mahogany, and eventually in rare colors including lavender, pearl white, turquoise, pink, and lime.
 It was advertised as measuring 3" × 5" × 1.25" (7.62 × 12.7 × 3.2 cm) and weighed 12 ounces (340 g) including the 22.5 volt battery.
 It came in a cardboard box with the color stamped on the end.
 An optional earphone sold for $7.50.

 The red triangles on the frequency dial mark the CONELRAD frequencies of 640 and 1240 kHz.